 - 1/2 pound white Cheddar cheese, grated

-- 1. To make the cheese grits, combine the water, milk, salt, pepper, and 1 tablespoon of the butter in a medium saucepan over medium heat.
+- 1. Combine the water, milk, salt, pepper, and 1 tablespoon butter in a medium saucepan over medium heat.
 Bring to a boil.
 Slowly whisk in the grits and cook, stirring frequently so the grits don’t stick to the bottom of the pan, for 1 1/4 hours to 1 1/2 hours.
-(Editor’s Note: We found that, depending on the size of the pan and the flame, the grits were sometimes creamy and done after 45 to 60 minutes.
-Still, the longer you cook them, arguably the creamier they become.
-If the grits absorb all of the water and milk during this time, just add a little hot water as needed to thin out the grits until they reach the desired consistency.)
+(We found that, depending on the size of the pan and the flame, the grits were sometimes creamy and done after 45 to 60 minutes.
+Still, the longer you cook them, arguably the creamier they become.)
+If the grits absorb all of the water and milk during this time, just add a little hot water as needed to thin out the grits until they reach the desired consistency.

-- 2. Remove the pan from the heat and stir in the remaining 1 tablespoon of the butter and the Cheddar cheese.
+- 2. Remove the pan from the heat and stir in the remaining 1 tablespoon butter and the Cheddar.
 Serve the cheese grits immediately or set aside for a little while and reheat over very low heat.